faircloth-lab/phyluce/docs/daily-use/daily-use-3-uce-processing.rst

 This will generate a dataset that includes any loci enriched across the taxa in the `datasets.conf` file.

-.. note:: You do not determine the "completeness" of the finaly data matrix
+.. note:: You do not determine the "completeness" of the final data matrix
     that you want to create during this stage - that happens later, after alignment (see :ref:`finalize-matrix`).
 As a result, we are alinging data from any and all UCE loci having >= 3 taxa, which allows us to flexibly